top of page

 Start Strong — The Common App Workshop

-Together, we break down each section of the Common App—so students understand not just what to complete, but how to use every part of the application to tell their story.
+Together, we break down each section of the Common App.
+Students will understand not just what to complete, but how to use every part of the application to tell their story.

 If you have a rising senior and want them to walk into senior year feeling confident, prepared, and ahead of the process, email Wendy@WilliamsEducational.com or call us at 770-633-1478.